jlarmstrongiv/gulp-js-practice/readme.md

 - `gulp`:  cleans the dist folder and builds the project
 - `gulp clean`:  deletes the dist folder
-- `gulp export`:  packages the dist folder in a zip file
+- `gulp export`:  packages the dist folder into a zip file

 That’s about it.
 Hope you have a nice day! :)